 Winter squashes, on the other hand, are ready to harvest in autumn.
 They have a hard, thick skin that enables them to store well throughout the winter (think pumpkin).

-Also unlike summer squash, the winter ones can grow and grow without ruining their texture or flavor.
+Also unlike summer squash, the winter ones (like acorn squash) can grow and grow without ruining their texture or flavor.
 Many can easily grow over two feet long.
 Some varieties are bred for their size and entered in competitions, like pumpkins.
 At the same time though, others are so small that they’re considered the perfect portion size for one person.
 The tastes vary as well, but most have a sweet nutty or pumpkin flavor.

 Growing winter squash takes up a lot of space, but it’s a fun addition to the garden.
 It features large, round leaves and floppy, vibrant yellow flowers in the summer.
 The fruit rind comes in a huge variety of shapes and colors, doubling as autumn decorations.
 Most winter squash plants are sprawling vines that can grow anywhere from three to 15 feet long.
 There are also bush varieties, which are perfect for smaller spaces and containers.